algao1/blurb/content/posts/gossip_glomers.md

 }
 ```

-Here we batch and send the messages after a certain amount of time has passed, this is to ensure that messages are delivered on time and it doesn't get stale.
+Here we batch and send the messages after a certain amount of time has passed, this is to ensure that messages are delivered on time and doesn't get stale.
 We can also add the option to batch and send after we've reached a certain number of messages, to keep the size of messages small.

 ```go
 // Inside a separate goroutine to batch and send message.